sosy-lab/cpachecker/ReadMe.txt

 CPAchecker Installation Requirements

 Requirements for executing CPAchecker:
-1. Source have to be preprocessed by CIL.
+1. Sources have to be preprocessed by CIL.
    Necessary flags:
    --printCilAsIs